qhardwick/TRMS-FormService/README.md

 * Utilize the response messages defined in the SystemMessages.properties file
 * Pull the user's username from the request header and possibly use it to fill out the parts of the form that relate to the user and not to the event itself
 * Inbox Service is yet to be defined and will likely need to refactor communication between it and the Form Service
+* Either consolidate the cancel request and delete form methods into a single method or restrict the delete method to a user with elevated privileges

 ## Getting Started
 1. Using your CLI tool, `cd` into the directory you want to store the project in.